Therapy Animals of Utah

 Since becoming a therapy team, Catherine and Meadow don’t limit themselves to just one type of volunteering.

 Every other Monday they visit seniors at a nursing home where several residents’ faces light up when they see Meadow.

-Every Tuesday, they visit younger people in a psychiatric ward at the state hospital.
+Every Tuesday, they visit younger people in a psychiatric unit in a mental health center.
 Catherine recalls a patient there who didn’t talk at all until he met Meadow.
 Without prompting, another young man thanked Meadow and petted her on the head.
 For him, this was a huge breakthrough.
 In group sessions, Meadow insists on going from one person to the next until she has visited with each one.
 “Meadow’s a natural.
 She loves people,” says Catherine, “She brings out the best in people.”